msjimc/TransGBViewer/Guide/UniProt.md

 ---

-The large check box list below the feature type drop-down list will then be populated with various features.
+The large checkbox list below the feature type drop-down list will then be populated with various features.
 Some feature types hold only a few entries (Figure 6a) while other may hold so many you need to scroll through the list (Figure 6b).

 ![Figure 6](images/figurefeature17.jpg)